theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 **NOTES SPECIFIC TO MY CHANGES**

 I `make oldconfig` this against the previous kernel version's config, and apply common sense in updating the config for general use.

 I now configure a non-preemptible kernel by default on zen3 only, but as of 6.11.x I enable the option to configure your preemption model at boot (`PREEMPT_DYNAMIC`) on both zen2 and zen3.

+In short, simply specify one of these options in your cmdline to select the preemption model appropriate to your use case:

+`preempt=none
+preempt=voluntary
+preempt=full
+`

-Information about this option is available at the [LKDDB](https://cateee.net/lkddb/web-lkddb/PREEMPT_DYNAMIC.html).
+More information about this option is available at the [LKDDB](https://cateee.net/lkddb/web-lkddb/PREEMPT_DYNAMIC.html).

 **USAGE**